 - Deseed the dried red chilies to reduce the spiciness.

 - You can substitute sukka masala powder with store-bought garam masala powder.
-Add ½ tsp garam masala powder or add it as per your taste.
+Add ½ teaspoon garam masala powder or add it as per your taste.

 - Be careful while adding water to the recipe.
 It is a semi-dry prawns dish and you have to use less water during all the stages of cooking.